 Endoplasmic reticulum is a complex membrane-bound compartment arranged in tubules and flattened cisterns interconnected and sharing the same lumen (inner space) and membrane.
 Endoplasmic reticulum membrane is also continuous with the outer membrane of the nuclear envelope.
 Tubules and cisterns are distributed trough the cytoplasm from the nuclear envelope to close to the plasma membrane, so that they can account for half of the total cellular membranes.
 Endoplasmic reticulum membrane is thinner (around 5 nm in thickness) than other organelle membranes because they have lipids with shorter fatty acid chains.

 Rough and smooth endoplasmic reticulum do not usually share the same cytosolic space.
 This non overlapping distribution is observed in hepatocytes, neurons and cells synthesizing steroid hormone.
 However, in some cytosolic regions there is not clear segregation between both domains, and tubules with associated ribosomes are intermingled with naked tubules.
 The spatial distribution of the endoplasmic reticulum through the cytosol is set by the cytoskeleton, mostly microtubules in animal cells, whereas actin filaments are the major responsible for the endoplasmic reticulum distribution in plant cells.

 1. Rough endoplasmic reticulum

 Rough endoplasmic reticulum is organized in more or less straight tubules and flattened cisternae.
 Sometimes, cisternae are tidily piled.
-The name rough is due to the electron microscopy images where ribosomes, black particles, are observed covering the endoplasmic reticulum membrane.
+The name "rough" comes from the electron microscopy images where ribosomes, black particles, are observed coating the endoplasmic reticulum membrane (Figure 2).
 The density of associated ribosomes influences the rough endoplasmic reticulum membranes organization, so that a high density causes a cistern-like morphology, whereas lower density is found in tubules.
 Cisternae and tubules coexist in the same cell, but those cells with an intense secretory activity show dense piles of cisternae, which means a highly developed rough endoplasmic reticulum.